Carl Diem: Biography

 Diem threw himself into preparations for the 1916 games.
 His principal partner in this and most of his Olympic endeavors was Theodor Lewald, who was for many years chairman of the German Olympic Committee.
 In the summer of 1914, Diem and Lewald were planning their spectacular 1916 Olympiad when World War I erupted, and the Berlin games were subsequently cancelled.
 Diem enlisted in the German army and served in Belgium and France.
 He was wounded at Saint-Quentin, recovered, and fought at both Champagne and the Argonne.

 After the war, Olympic officials penalized Germany by excluding them from the 1920 and 1924 games.
 Diem and Lewald, who had returned to their sports-organizing duties, lobbied successfully to win permission for a German team to compete in the 1928 games in Amsterdam.
 With support from the state, Diem also founded the Deutsche Hochschule für Leibesübungen, a school dedicated to the study of the science of sport.
 He was a great admirer of American athletic programs, and in 1929 toured the US for five weeks with Lewald.
 During this trip he formed a friendship with Avery Brundage, an American Olympic official who would play a major role in the controversy over the 1936 Olympics (and in Olympic history for decades to come).
+In 1938, Diem was elected as a Corresponding Fellow in the prestigious American Academy of Physical Education (now known as the National Academy of Kinesiology).
+In 1955, his wife, Liselott Diem, was also elected into the Academy as a Corresponding Fellow.